deckhouse/deckhouse/modules/015-admission-policy-engine/docs/README.md

 ### Security policies

-Also, the module allows defining security policies, making sure the workload running in the cluster meets certain security requirements.
+The module allows for defining security policies and making sure the workload running in the cluster meets certain security requirements.

-Following is an example of a security policy:
+An example of a security policy:

 ```yaml
 ---